limix/bgen/doc/api.rst

 The function :c:func:`bgen_read_variants` reads the metadata of all variants in the file (i.e., names, chromosomes, number of alleles, etc.).
-It returns the read information as an array of type :c:type:`BGenVar`.
+It returns the read information as an array of type :c:type:`bgen_var`.
 Let ``v`` be such an array.
 The user can, for example, get the name of the i-th variant from ``v[i].id`` or its genetic position from ``v[i].position``.